Telefonica/mistica-icons/.github/ISSUE_TEMPLATE/icon_request.md

 ---

-## Is your icon request related to a problem?
+### Is your icon request related to a need?
 Please describe.
-A clear and concise description of what the problem is.
+A clear and concise description of what the need is.
 Ex.
-I need to symbolize [...]
+I need an icon to symbolize rain [...]

-## Describe the solution you'd like and needs
+### Describe or attach a screenshot of the solution you'd like and needs
 A clear and concise description of what you want to happen.

-## Describe icon alternatives you've considered
+### Describe icon alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.
+Attach a screenshot of other alternatives for the same icon concept.

-## Additional context
+### Additional context?
-Add any other context or screenshots about the feature request here.
+Add any other information about the icon if exists.